MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/intercompany-allocate-costs.md

 * **Intercompany General Journals** - These journals are useful when a service is purchased.
 For example, when a parent company hires a service to set up computer systems in two subsidiaries.
 The invoice is sent to the parent company, but the costs are allocate to the intercompany partners.
 For more information, see [Work with Intercompany Documents and Journals](intercompany-how-work-documents-journals.md).
 * Purchase orders and invoices - Using purchase documents is useful when the purchasing functions of, for example, operating expenses, are centralised in one company and then allocated to the intercompany partners.

-## <a name="to-allocate-costs-using-an-intercompany-general-journal"></a>To allocate costs using an intercompany general journal
+## To allocate costs using an intercompany general journal
 To enter a  line in an intercompany general journal, follow these steps.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Intercompany General Journal** , and then choose the related link.